aretext/aretext/client-server-design.md

 1. Create a pseudoterminal (pty) pair: ptmx (primary) and pts (secondary)
 2. Send pts to the server over UDS using SCM_RIGHTS out-of-band data.
-3. Send a "hello" message to the server encoding the arguments to the client (e.g. the filepath to open).
+3. Send a "start session" message to the server encoding the arguments to the client (e.g. the filepath to open).
 4. Copy stdin -> ptmx and ptmx -> stdout until the pty is closed.

 The server receives a file descriptor for pts over UDS and uses it to control the client's terminal: